Clarendon Hills Dethatching Lawn Services

 Understanding Thatch Buildup in Clarendon Hills’s Heavy Clay Soils

-Clarendon Hills is situated in DuPage County, where the predominant soil series is Drummer silty clay loam, as identified by the USDA Web Soil Survey.
-These heavy clay soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5).
+Clarendon Hills is characterized by heavy clay soils, notably the Drummer silty clay loam series, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit an alkaline pH (7.0-8.5).
 Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species.
-Illinois’s humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns.
+Illinois’s humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further stress lawns.
 A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage, restricted air movement to roots, increased fungal disease risk, and drought stress.
-Visual indicators that dethatching is needed include:
+Homeowners should watch for these dethatching indicators:

 - Matted, spongy grass surface